WildernessLabs/Netduino.Foundation/README.md

 ### Types of Blocks

-In the Micro Stack, nearly everything is a block.
+In Netduino.Foundation, nearly everything is a block.
 But they generally fall into various categories (which roughly translate to namespaces):

  * **Sensors** - Sensors are peripherals that typically have outputs and are sometimes configurable.
 Sensors include buttons, light sensors, infrared distancing, accelerometers, compasses, temperature, etc. We have bound many commonly available sensors sold in Maker stores.
  * **Motors** - These include not only the electric motors themselves, but also the drivers such as driver boards, and H-Bridges.